 For the latest developments on BIMI, we also have blog post on the current state of BIMI which we update periodically.

-BIMI is a mechanism for brands to tie brand identification material, such as logos and trademarks numbers to their domain via a special certificate known as a Verified Mark Certificate (VMC).
+BIMI is a mechanism for brands to tie brand identification material, such as logos and trademarks numbers to their domain via a special certificate known as a Mark Certificate (MC).
+The mark certificate comes in two variants, the Verified Mark Certificate (VMC) and the Common Mark Certificate (CMC), we'll explain the difference between these two later in this article.

-If email is received from a domain that implements BIMI, and the email is DMARC aligned, the email client can display the brand indicator and name as found in the VMC.
+If email is received from a domain that implements BIMI, and the email is DMARC aligned, the email client can display the brand indicator and name as found in the mark certificate.

 For this to work, the domain must have a DMARC policy of quarantine